slymackjr/C_Register_Login_Algorithm/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The C program created is just a simple register and login algorithms implemented, to cover various aspects of C programming conditions and loops through the project, and see them at work all together.
+The C program created is just a simple register and login algorithms implemented, to cover various aspects of C programming conditions and loops through the project, and see them at work together.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>